 How does inflation affect inheritance tax?

-Can I avoid inheritance tax by giving away my assets before I die?
+Can I reduce my inheritance tax bill by giving away my assets before I die?

 How can charitable donations help reduce my inheritance tax liability?